 Pantheon-Sorbonne University or Paris 1 is a university in Paris, France.
 With eight hundred years of excellence to build on, the University of Paris 1 Panthéon-Sorbonne, a descendant of the Sorbonne and the Faculty of Law and Economics of Paris, is one of the largest universities in France today.
 Some forty thousand students are enrolled in 14 teaching and research departments (Unités de Formation et de Recherche) and 5 Institutes, which offer top level degree courses in law, political science, economics, management and the humanities.
 The university is located in the heart of the Latin quarter, in the largest campus in the world, and occupies part of the Sorbonne and other prestigious French university buildings.
 It aims to be a major pole of research and learning in Europe in the 21st century.
 In 2011, it was ranked among the Top 100 Universities by Reputation in the Times Higher Education World University Rankings.
 It is registered as University of Paris 1 Pantheon-Sorbonne (Université Paris 1 Panthéon-Sorbonne in French) at the Rectorate of Paris.
 Historically, it was part of the University of Paris, which was subsequently split into several universities.
 The 1968 cultural revolution, commonly known as the French May, resulted in the division of the world's second oldest academic institution, the University of Paris, into thirteen autonomous universities.

 The University of Paris I occupies some of the most prestigious university buildings in France.
 Since the sixties, the university has expanded at an unprecedented rate and has built on or acquired nearly twenty new sites in the capital and immediate suburbs.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Université Paris 1 Panthéon Sorbonne!
+Some of these might help you to study for a Master at Université Paris 1 Panthéon Sorbonne!